 fiasco project and have asked the public to come up with suggestions.

 Of course, the very fact the question has to be asked illustrates the problem – since no outstanding candidate leaps readily to mind as it might do in nations that have written their own history and enabled their own people.
 Conquered, colonised Wales has been grievously short of indigenous heroes for centuries, so finding any heroines in the comprehensively patriarchal and sexist world created by and for men is nearly impossible.
-You’ve only got to look at the statues of neighbouring England, where males make up 95% of the total and the female 5% are mainly royals, to see this remorseless disempowerment and disregarding of women carved in stone and bronze.
+You’ve only got to look at the statues in neighbouring England, where males make up 95% of the total and the female 5% are mainly royals, to see this remorseless disempowerment and disregarding of women carved in stone and bronze.
 The dearth of Welsh possibilities is confirmed by some of the ideas being floated – from the blandly predictable (Megan Lloyd George) via the safely worthy (Betsi Cadwaladr) to the toe-curlingly wrong (Catherine Zeta Jones).
 I will come to my suggestion later, but first the existing statuary of Cardiff, the context in which any new statue must sit, is well worth an examination.
 Excluding allegorical/generic/symbolic statues of unspecific people, statues within buildings, and also the cemetery and graveyard ego-trips of the boastful rich, here, in chronological order of their statues, are the men who have so far been memorialised in Cardiff’s public spaces:

 John Crichton-Stuart, 2nd Marquis of Bute (1793-1848)

 The very first statue erected in Cardiff set the template of grovelling to the high and mighty for all that followed.
 The bombastic bronze of ‘the creator of modern Cardiff’ (©The Cardiff Story Museum), garbed in regulation mock-Roman robes and silly hosiery in an awkward pose on a giant granite plinth, was the work of Brecon sculptor John Evan Thomas (1810-1873).
 Unveiled in the middle of High Street in 1853, the statue lorded it over the Victorian town that the Marquis deemed his own personal fiefdom.
 And for 164 years Cardiff has been lumbered with this aggrandising tribute to a totalitarian, tyrannical, reactionary, anti-democratic, bigoted, ruthless, corrupt, murderous, larcenous, gazillionaire Tory aristocrat.
 Shameful or what?